 My husband and I are afternoon/evening coffee drinkers as well.
 Once we finish supper, we like to go sit down together with a cup and talk over our day, discuss what we’ve been reading, and gather our thoughts as we unwind together.
 Click here to read more about this ritual and how it has blessed my family for generations.

-Make ice cubes- great for iced coffee or smoothies
+Make coffee-flavored ice cubes great for iced coffee or smoothies

-If I find myself with an extra cup (or two) I like to pour it into ice cube trays.
-Once frozen, I pop them out and stick them in a zipper seal bag to keep in the freezer for iced coffee drinks that become even more delicious by melting ice cubes!
+If I find myself with an extra cup (or two) of brewed coffee, I like to pour it into ice cube trays.
+Once frozen, I pop them out and stick them in a zipper seal bag to keep in the freezer for iced coffee drinks that become even more delicious by melting coffee ice cubes.

-My recipe for Gingerbread Spiced Coffee is simple as can be to make and the kissing cousin to Pumpkin Spice!
+My recipe for gingerbread spiced coffee is simple as can be to make and the kissing cousin to pumpkin spice syrup!
 Just sprinkle a few spices you have on hand over the top of your grounds before brewing!
-Click here for this recipe
+Click here for this recipe.

-What happens when you pour hot coffee over chocolate ice cream?
+What happens when you pour a hot coffee drink over chocolate ice cream?
 Heaven.
 Heaven happens.
-Click here for this recipe
+Top with whipped cream and you have a delectable mocha coffee beverage.
+Click here for this recipe.

 I hope you’ve found some newfound inspiration to make coffee an even greater part of your life!